product-os/landr/docs/how-it-works.md

   - Utilities to help markdown parsers.
 - landr
   - core set of modules for parsing configuration and providing api for landr-cli.
+  - currently the root directory of where the site is built from (this may change)
+- landr-components
   - holds `layouts`, `pages`, and `components`.
 All of which are react components.
-  - currently the root directory of where the site is built from.
-- landr-cli
-- landr-components